-Many public and private sector organisations across Australia maintain information and data on objects or structures that may affect aviation safety.
-Examples of these may include telecommunication towers, wind turbines or buildings such as light houses or office blocks.
+Many organisations across Australia have data and information on objects or structures that may affect aviation safety.

-- the type of object or structure, including whether it is a building, telecommunications tower or wind turbine
+- the type, for example if it's a building, telecommunications tower or wind turbine

-- whether the object or structure is lit, and if so, how well
+- whether it's marked or lit, and if so, how

 - any other data that is necessary in the interests of aviation safety.